CodingCellist/learning_gem5/part1/simple_config.rst

 Next, we'll create the first SimObject: the system that we are going to simulate.
 The ``System`` object will be the parent of all the other objects in our simulated system.
 The ``System`` object contains a lot of functional (not timing-level) information, like the physical memory ranges, the root clock domain, the root voltage domain, the kernel (in full-system simulation), etc.
-To create the system SimObject, we simply instantiate it like a normal python class:
+To create the ``System`` SimObject, we simply instantiate it like a normal python class:

 .. code-block:: python